-Leg 6: Puddleslosh Lane to Godshill 41/4 km=23/4 miles
+Leg 6: Puddleslosh Lane to Godshill 4/4 km=2/4 miles

-15 At the top of the lane, turn right on the road in Tinkers Cross, going past some bide-a-wee style houses.
+15 At the top of the lane, turn right on the road in Tinkers Cross [2025: now a site of much redevelopment], going past some bide-a-wee style houses.
 When the road soon bends right, sidle left slightly on a minor road and go straight over on a signposted track marked Newton House.
 Where the track curves right into a house, keep straight ahead on a rather dark path which soon runs between hedges.
 As you come out into a more open space, ignore a footpath right and continue on a hedged farm track.
 Finally, you go through a farm and come out to a main road, the A338 Salisbury Road.
 Turn right on the main road in Burgate, passing a day nursery.
 This large thatched timbered building used to be the Tudor Rose pub.
 It dates back to the 1300s and is famous for having few doors thanks to a resident ghost, a phantom cavalier, who had the annoying habit of knocking on a door before entering, then slamming it violently behind him.